RutledgePaulV/websocket-layer/readme.md

 #### Request / Response

 Send a request over a websocket and return a reply.
+You can use this as an xhr alternative.
 Requests look like this:

 ```clojure
 {:id    "some-request-id"